West Nile Virus

 West Nile virus infection can sometimes be fatal.
 There is no specific treatment for West Nile virus infection and there is no human vaccine.

-Do not take a chance.
-While the risk of getting West Nile virus from a mosquito bite is small, it is easy to protect yourself
+While the risk of getting West Nile virus from a mosquito bite is small, it is easy to protect yourself from infection.